INTO-CPS-Association/DTaaS/docs/user/examples/drobotti-rmqfmu/README.md

 This DT has many configuration files.
 The `coe.json` and `multimodel.json`
 are two DT configuration files used for executing the digital twin.
+You can change these two files to customize the DT to your needs.

+The RabbitMQ access credentials need to be provided in `multimodel.json`.
 The `rabbitMQ-credentials.json` provides RabbitMQ access credentials for mock PT python scripts.
+Please add your credentials in both these files.

 ## Lifecycle Phases